Top decentralized oracle solutions in 2023

 Most oracles are centrazlied, but this creates the so-called “oracle problem”: how do we ensure that the data fed into a smart contract is accurate and tamper-proof?

 Enter decentralized oracle solutions, which aim to provide secure and reliable data feeds to smart contracts, thus solving the oracle problem.

 In this article, we look at some of the top decentralized oracle solutions of 2023.

-By far the most ubiquitous name in the oracle space, Chainlink is a multi-chain oracle network that “provides reliable, tamper-proof inputs and outputs'' for smart contracts.
-Chainlink is the largest tokenized oracle solution by market capitalization and one of the most established, launched in 2017 by Sergey Nazarov.
+By far the most ubiquitous name in the oracle space, Chainlink is a multi-chain oracle network that provides “reliable, tamper-proof inputs and outputs" for smart contracts.
+Launched in 2017 by Sergey Nazarov, Chainlink is the largest tokenized oracle solution by market capitalization and one of the most established.

-Chainlink’s decentralized oracle network connects smart contracts to myriad real-world data feeds like asset prices, price feeds, sports data, shipping data, weather data, and more.
-Their solution can be used on any blockchain, and is relied upon by a number of leading DeFi protocols including Aave, Kyber Network, Synthetix, Ampleforth, and more.
+Chainlink's decentralized oracle network connects smart contracts to myriad real-world data feeds like asset prices, price feeds, sports data, shipping data, weather data, and more.
+Its solution can be used on any blockchain and is relied upon by a number of leading DeFi protocols, including Aave, Kyber Network, Synthetix, Ampleforth, and more.

 If you are keen to learn more or want to buy Chainlink (LINK), you can do so on our website or through one of our partner wallet applications.

 Band Protocol is a cross-chain oracle network that allows decentralized applications (dApps) to integrate price and event feeds, effectively connecting the decentralized world to the real world.
 While a year younger than Chainlink, Band has garnered a significant amount of attention since its 2018 launch and is widely viewed as the largest competitor.